hrishi508/Web-Development-Projects/README.md

 5. Note that 100% == 16px == 1em.
 Using 'px' is not dynamic but '%' and em 'are'
 6. Note that '==' and '===' are different as '==' does not check the data type while comparing.
 For Ex: 1 == "1" would return true but 1 === "1" would return false.
 7. innerHTML and textContent are different as the innerHTML gives you all of the content inside the tag whereas the textContent gives you only the text inside the tag.
 Ex: <body><strong> Hello </strong></body>, innerHTML of body would give you "<strong> Hello </strong>" whereas textContent of body would give you "Hello"
-8. Use the classList - add, remo
+8. Use the classList - add, remove, toggle to keep js and css seperate
+9. As of versions gerater than node 5, you don't need to use the --save flag while installing packages. --save just lists that package as a dependency in your package.json.

 ## Good Practices